TahaMsv/Search-printers/README.md

 This flutter application could be used to find printers (for example, on port 9100) and any other devices and services in local network.

-The devices should be connected to a same Wi-Fi network.
+The devices should be connected to the same Wi-Fi network.